What is ComBaCaL?

 Digital Health

-Developing innovative tools to support VHW management of chronic diseases in hard to reach settings.
+Developing innovative tools to support CHW management of chronic diseases in hard to reach settings.

 Health systems strengthening